Pennsylvania To Partner In A New Data Driven Criminal Justice Project

 Just over a year after the White House launched the Police Data Initiative, a program aimed to help police departments share data on criminal patterns across the country, the White House announced a new data-driven program last month, the Data Driven Justice Initiative.
 Like its predecessor, the Data Driven Justice Initiative aims to help police departments share key information using large amounts of data.
 While the Police Initiative got off to a slow start, the new initiative already boasts 67 partners including law enforcement programs in Pennsylvania.
 Will the new Data Driven Justice Initiative be met with more success than its predecessor?

-At Worgul, Sarna & Ness, Criminal Defense Attorneys, LLC, we’re encouraged by programs aimed at fewer wait times in jail, lower rates of incarceration, and reduced incarceration times for non-violent offenders.
+At Worgul, Sarna & Ness, Criminal Defense Attorneys, LLC, our criminal lawyers are encouraged by programs aimed at fewer wait times in jail, lower rates of incarceration, and reduced incarceration times for non-violent offenders.
 While the success of the Data Driven Justice Initiative is yet to be determined, our experienced Pittsburgh criminal defense attorneys are optimistic that the initiative will have a positive effect on the Pennsylvania criminal justice system.

 5 Ways the Data Driven Justice Initiative Helps Pennsylvania